top of page

 This isn't about accusing anyone of bad intentions.
 But honesty requires us to name some real tendencies that emerge when the production becomes the point.
 Here are few things that can and have happened in some settings:

-It can make singing feel unnecessary.
+• It can make singing feel unnecessary.
 When the music is loud enough that you can't hear yourself or anyone around you, the incentive to open your mouth disappears.
 Loud and enveloping accompaniment will tend to discourage congregational singing rather than encourage it.
 It's hard to "compete" with a fully amplified band.
+I've been in some churches where they hand out earplugs!
+Now, you certainly can't hear your voice or those around you.
 To be fair, some people may feel more comfortable singing when the music is really loud - especially if they aren't good singers.
 But, more than often people reduce their singing and increase their watching.

-It can reduce worship to emotion rather than formation.
+• It can reduce worship to emotion rather than formation.
 A well-produced worship set can generate real feelings and feelings aren't bad.
 But the goal of corporate singing isn't primarily to feel something; it's to declare something, believe something, and build one another up in the gospel.
-Emotional resonance that bypasses content can leave a congregation moved but not shaped.
+Playing on emotions over good lyrical content that's heard can leave a congregation moved but not shaped.
 Good worship engages our heart, mind, and soul.
+That's also what is good about old hymns.
+These are songs that have been canonized by the church over hundreds of years.
+The songs with bad theology often don't last.

 The ancient wisdom of a singing church